 Inviting Users to a Session

-Once you have started a session, all you need to do is share the Invite URL with intended participants to have them join your coding session.
-Participants simply open the Invite URL in any modern browser to join the session—no registration, download, or installation required!
-In IntelliJ and VS Code, the Invite URL is automatically copied to the clipboard when the session is started, and you can always access the URL at any time.
+After starting a session, share the Invite URL with others to have them join your coding session.
+Participants can open the Invite URL in any modern browser—no registration, download, or installation required!
+In IntelliJ and VS Code, the Invite URL is automatically copied to the clipboard when the session is started, but you can always access the URL at any time.

-- Select text in the editor, and then click Invite URL.
+- In the CodeTogether view, click Copy Invite URL.

 Sessions automatically timeout: